ahujar27/TT-TO_Classifier/README.md

 The Dockerfile for this portion is contained in the folder `/feature_gen/`.
 Additionally in the folder is the feature generation script, at `/feature_gen/feature_gen.R`.

+1. INDIR (Directory containing all SNV/CNV calls)
+2. SAMPNAMES (List of sample names from previous steps)

-Once the docker environment is run, the feature generation script can be run as such: `RSCRIPT `
+Once the docker environment is run, the feature generation script can be run as such: `RSCRIPT $INDIR $SAMPNAMES`

 ## 4. Model